Please note there are new COVID-procedures in place for 2020. You can learn more about the new policies here.

-After our inaugural visit last year to the Cultus Lake WaterPark, our kids have determined that at least one visit is an essential component of our summer plans.
+Every June our family sits down and brainstorms a summer-activity-bucket-list.
+And every year Cultus Lake WaterPark is the first must-do on our list.
 If they had their way, our boys would move in the day school let out for the summer, and return home from the water park at the end of the summer.

 Cultus Lake WaterPark goes out of their way to make life easy for families:

-- A large selection of excellent quality life jackets are available, for FREE, to all visitors.
+- A large selection of excellent quality life jackets are available to all visitors.
 If you have a child who isn’t 100% confident in the water, slap a red PFD on them.

 - Little kids can go down almost all of the slides WITH their parents (there are very helpful measurement guides at the base of every slide clearly explaining height requirements for sliding alone or sliding with a parent)

 - Be it wading pools, water spray parks, or an insane pirate-themed water-dumping jungle gym, there is ample entertainment for those either needing a break from sliding or kids who are a bit too young to partake in the big slides.